 Anthuriums

 Their bright flowers provide a spot of tropical color to any interiorscape.
 They are a bit challenging to grow indoors.
-However, with Inside Plants’ highly skilled plant care specialist, any plant they put in your space is sure to flourish and grow.
+They need bright indirect light and the beautiful flower will last for many months.

-Also called umbrella plants, these have broad, glossy leaves that grow abundantly.
+These beautiful plants have broad, glossy leaves that grow quickly and abundantly.
 They can be used as background plants or may be placed in a bright, warm corner for a nice canopy effect.

 Orchids